 International airlines serving Jorge Chávez International Airport include Aerolíneas Argentinas, Air Canada, Air France, Alitalia, American Airlines, Delta Airlines and Iberia.
 For a full list, see the airline information page at the official Lima airport website.

-Before October 1, 2010, all passengers passing through Jorge Chávez International Airport had to pay an airport fee (Unified Rate for Airport Use, or TUUA).
-This fee is now included in the ticket price, so passengers no longer have to stand in line to pay an additional fee at the airport (unless the ticket was purchased before October 2010).
-Domestic flight purchases now include a US$7.34 airport fee; international tickets include an additional US$30.74.
+Years ago, all passengers passing through Jorge Chávez International Airport had to pay an airport fee (Unified Rate for Airport Use, or TUUA).
+This fee is now included in the ticket price, so passengers no longer have to stand in line to pay an additional fee at the airport.

 Lima airport has a good selection of restaurants, fast food counters and cafes.
 Peru Plaza, located on the second floor of the airport, is home to large international chains such as McDonald’s, Dunkin’ Donuts, Papa John’s Pizza and Subway.
 You’ll also find Peruvian establishments such as Pardo’s Chicken and Manos Morenas.